-Theme-based ministry, sometimes called theme-based church, helps create multigenerational connections, as people of all ages explore common themes in age-appropriate ways.
-And theme-based ministry extends faith development beyond Sunday morning.
+Theme-based ministry, sometimes called theme-based church, helps create multigenerational connections as people of all ages explore common themes in age-appropriate ways.
+Theme-based ministry extends faith development beyond Sunday morning.
 Families can continue the conversation in the car ride home or over the dinner table; small groups that meet during the week can go deeper with the theme.

 - Offer worship experiences with depth

 - Ensure a balance of theological and religious learning

 - Better integrate spiritually connected programming across the lifespan